-Leg strength and movement can vary greatly with each person living with Spina Bifida.
-Any lower limb paralysis is generally determined by the location of the Spina Bifida lesion (myelomeningocele) on the spine and how much nerve and spinal cord damage is present.
+Leg strength and movement can vary with each person living with Spina Bifida.
+Any lower limb paralysis is determined by the location of the Spina Bifida lesion (myelomeningocele) on the spine and how much nerve and spinal cord damage is present.
 People with lesions low on the spine usually learn to walk independently, often with the aid of ankle foot orthoses (AFOs).
-People with higher lesions may require orthoses that provide greater support of the legs, and they may also require walking aids or a wheelchair for their mobility.
+People with higher lesions may need orthoses that give greater support of the legs.
+They may also need walking aids or a wheelchair for their mobility.

 There are many aids available to help people learn to stand, walk and move about.
 The type of aid needed will depend on the individual’s degree of paralysis.
 These aids can change as a person grows.
-It is vital that the aids are the correct size, to ensure the most effective use and to avoid skin pressure injuries.
-Aids are prescribed by the physiotherapist in conjunction with the attending Doctor.
+It is important that the aids are the correct size, to ensure the most effective use and to avoid skin pressure injuries.
+Aids are prescribed by Physiotherapist and Doctor.

 Some people living with Spina Bifida will need to use a wheelchair as their main way of moving about.
 Others may find that using a wheelchair for activities that require them to mobilise over long distances, such as excursions or shopping, enables better involvement in these activities.

-Children who require wheelchairs will be introduced to them during the preschool years.
+Children who need wheelchairs will be introduced to them during the preschool years.
 This allows greater independence and time for the child to develop safe wheelchair skills before they start formal school.

 There are many types of wheelchairs.
-The Occupational Therapist and Physiotherapist will assist in determining the most appropriate wheelchair and will teach the skills required to use them safely.
+The Occupational Therapist will help you choose the most appropriate wheelchair and will teach the skills needed to use them.

 Walking frames, crutches, walking sticks

 The nerves in the spine affected by Spina Bifida are both motor and sensory.
 This means that people living with Spina Bifida can have weakness in the legs.
-They are also likely to have difficulty in feeling and sensing pain, temperature, touch and position.
+They may also have difficulty feeling and sensing pain, temperature, touch and position.
 Careful positioning of the legs and daily inspections of the skin is required to prevent pressure injuries, burns and other serious complications.

 Tethered spinal cord